IntCDC/VisuAlFroG/docs/developer-guide.md

 <!-- ###################################################################### -->
 ## Rhino 8

-- In Visual Studio open the NuGet package manager of the VisuAlFroG solution and update the Grasshopper package to version 8.
+- In Visual Studio open the **NuGet package manager** of the *VisuAlFroG* solution and update the *Grasshopper* package to version 8.
-- Open the project file ..\GrasshopperInterface\GrasshopperInterface.csproj in a text editor and change the path to the Rhino executable accordingly in the tag `StartProgram`.
+- Open the project file `..\GrasshopperInterface\GrasshopperInterface.csproj` in a text editor and change the path to the Rhino executable file (*Rhino.exe*) in the tag `StartProgram` accordingly.
+- Rebuild the complete *VisuAlFroG* solution

 <!-- ###################################################################### -->